suhanisingh04/INST377project/docs/README.md

 }

 Response: 201 Created on success, 400 Bad Request for invalid input, 500 Internal Server Error if insert fails

+/api/cms (GET)

+Description: Retrieve healthcare performance metrics from CMS datasets used to populate dashboard visualizations (e.g., emergency department wait times, vaccination rates, and care compliance measures).

+Response: Structured JSON containing CMS metric values formatted for frontend chart rendering.

+/api/quote (GET)

+Description: Return a Zen-inspired, healthcare-themed quote focused on mindfulness, compassion, and healing.
+This endpoint avoids fully random content to maintain a calm and consistent tone.

+Response: {
+  "text": "Wherever the art of medicine is loved, there is also a love of humanity.", "author": "Hippocrates"
+}

 ## Known Bugs & Limitations
 Anonymous comment submission does not include moderation/spam filtering, No authentication system (all access is public), Relies on Supabase's free tier — may have usage limits